wdv4758h/pypy-extradoc/talk/pyconza2013/talk.rst

 * the most recent version can belong to one thread

-* synchronization only when a thread "steals" another thread's most recent version, to make it shared
+* synchronization only at the point where one thread "steals" another thread's most recent version, to make it shared

 * integrated with a generational garbage collector, with one nursery per thread